ibm-cloud-docs/Registry/iam.md

 | Manager | The Manager role can perform all actions. | View, inspect, pull, build, push, delete, and restore images.<br/><br/>View, add, analyze, and remove namespaces.<br/><br/>Assign namespaces to resource groups.<br/><br/>View and set quotas.<br/><br/>View vulnerability reports.<br/><br/>View and create image signatures.<br/><br/>Review and change pricing plans.<br/><br/>Enable IAM policy enforcement.<br/><br/>List, add, and remove Vulnerability Advisor security issue exemption policies.<br/><br/>List types of security exemptions<br/><br/>Set and run retention policies.<br/><br/>View the contents of the trash.<br/><br/>Restore images.<br/><br/> View the contents of the manifest for an image.<br/><br/>Prevent or allow image pulls or pushes over public network connections for your account.<br/><br/>Check whether the use of public connections is prevented for image pushes or pulls in your account.<br/><br/>Delete all untagged images in your {{site.data.keyword.registrylong_notm}} account. |
 {: caption="Table 3.
 IAM service access roles and actions" caption-side="top"}

 For the following {{site.data.keyword.registrylong_notm}} commands, you must have at least one of the specified roles as shown in the following tables.
-To create a policy that allows access to {{site.data.keyword.registrylong_notm}} you must create a policy where the following criteria apply.
+To create a policy that allows access to {{site.data.keyword.registrylong_notm}}, you must create a policy where the following criteria apply.

 * The service name is `container-registry`.
 * The service instance is empty.